haoyangofficial/haoyangofficial.github.io/_pages/datasets.md

 ---
-title: "Explaination"
+layout: archive
-collection: datasets
+title: "Datasets"
-# type: "Undergraduate course"
+permalink: /datasets/
-permalink: /datasets
+author_profile: true
-# venue: "Explaination"
+redirect_from:
-date: 2025-07-17
+  - /resume
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.